caiogouveia/go-api-demo/README.md

 docker compose up -d

 # Scrips
-see the scripts folder, it contains an sql file for basic creation of the database and the json file to be used in postman
+see the scripts folder, it contains an sql file for basic creation of the database and the json file to be used in postman!